-It may be diagnosed during screening or presents with a breast (or axillary) lump.
-Pain, skin and nipple changes may also prompt presentations.
-On occasion patients will present with symptoms of metastatic spread.
+It may be diagnosed during screening or patients may present with a breast (or axillary) lump.
+Pain, skin and nipple changes may also prompt presentation.
+On occasion, patients will present with symptoms of metastatic spread.

-It is managed holistically with input from members of the MDT and centred around the individual patients thoughts and wishes.
+Management is holistic, with input from members of the multi-disciplinary team (MDT) and centred around the individual patient's thoughts and wishes.

 Breast cancer can occur in anyone.
-It can affect women, trans women, trans men, men and non-binary individuals.
-In men it is less common and is not within the top 20 cancers affecting men in the UK.
-There is evidence that the risk is increased in transgender women on gender affirming hormonal treatments.
+It can affect women, trans-women, trans-men, men and non-binary individuals.
+In men, it is less common and is not within the top 20 cancers affecting men in the UK.
+There is evidence that the risk is increased in transgender women taking gender-affirming hormonal treatments.